georgelvov/spring-ai-rag/README.md

 docker-compose up -d
 ```
 This will start:
-- PostgreSQL database on port 5432
+- PostgreSQL database with pgvector extension (ankane/pgvector:v0.5.0) on port 5432
+  - pgvector is a PostgreSQL extension that enables vector similarity search capabilities, which is essential for storing and querying embeddings in our RAG application
 - Ollama service on port 11431

 ### 2. Initialize the Database